Get the facts — and the latest research — on the safety and risks of cutting out foods from your diet to help treat atopic dermatitis.

 Published On: Jul 30, 2021

 Researching itch has not been easy.
-Dr. Gil Yosipovitch, a professor at the University of Miami, renowned clinician and researcher on itch said, “The general knowledge in the beginning was that AD is an immune disease.
+Dr. Gil Yosipovitch, a professor at the University of Miami and renowned clinician and researcher on itch, said, “The general knowledge in the beginning was that AD is an immune disease.
 We had very limited understanding of the mechanisms of neural transmission of itch.”
-Dr. Brian Kim, of Washington University followed up by saying, “People did not understand that itch itself is a disease.
+Dr. Brian Kim, professor of dermatology at Mount Sinai University, followed up by saying, “People did not understand that itch itself is a disease.
 It is very difficult to get money to support your research when no one believes you are studying a real disease.”

 In spite of the difficulties, several dedicated itch researchers have established that many different mechanisms underlie itch in AD, with keratinocytes (i.e., the main structural cells of the skin), as well as various immune cells, nerves and the brain all playing their part.
 How all these different cells and systems might communicate and interact remains an area of active research, but it is becoming clearer that all these systems do talk to each other (Figure 1).